-Although DSLs take responsibility for Safeguarding in St Patrick's Catholic Primary School, the Headteacher is ultimately responsible for all the children / young people in St Patrick's Catholic Primary School.
+Although DSLs take responsibility for Safeguarding in St Patrick's Catholic Primary School, the Headteacheris ultimately responsible for all the children / young people in school.

-Mrs Protsiv, the Headteacher, should be contacted immediately if possible, harm (emotional, physical, sexual, neglect) to a child or young person has been caused by a member of staff or volunteer.
+Headteacher should be contacted immediately if possible, harm (emotional, physical, sexual, neglect) to a child or young person has been caused by a member of staff or volunteer.